 Following several years of operating his own law practice, Martin began working for the Law Office of Michael T. Ridge, Esq., in the Bronx, NY, concentrating on personal injury law.
 Martin handled a high volume of cases originating throughout all five boroughs in New York City.

-In 2003, the New Jersey Appellate Division ordered a new trial for a Perth Amboy man Martin defended who was accused of first-degree murder in 1989.
-He was found “not guilty” of murder, but convicted of first-degree Aggravated Manslaughter.
-The three-judge panel agreed with Martin’s trial objections which argued that the assistant prosecutor prejudiced the jury by repeatedly referring to the insanity defense of his client as an “excuse” that allowed the defendant to “get away with” murder.
+In 2003, the New Jersey Appellate Division ordered a new trial for a Perth Amboy man whom Martin defended.
+He was accused of first-degree murder in 1989 and found “not guilty” of murder but convicted of first-degree Aggravated Manslaughter.
+The three-judge panel agreed with Martin’s trial objections which argued that the assistant prosecutor prejudiced the jury by repeatedly referring to the insanity defense of his client as an “excuse” that allowed the defendant to “get away with” murder and reversed the conviction!
 As a result of the appellate ruling, this case became law.

 In 2005, Martin opened his own criminal defense law office in New Brunswick where he continued to handle very serious indictable criminal offenses, including: murder, sexual assault, armed robbery, drug offenses, weapons possession, aggravated assault, burglary, kidnapping, white collar crimes, federal court cases, expungements, etc. In addition to his criminal defense work in New Jersey, Martin also serves as an assigned counsel on the New York Supreme Court Article18-B felony panel where he is assigned to the borough of Manhattan.